Branding Chocolatey Applications (C4B)

 Branding of Chocolatey GUI is only available to our Business License customers, and requires the Chocolatey GUI Licensed Extension (chocolateygui.extension) to be installed, alongside Chocolatey GUI.

-In order for branding to work, there are a number of image files that are required.
-These have to be named exactly as the following:
+There are also a number of image files that are required.
+These image files have to be named exactly as the following:

 • icon_256x256.ico